-4.9 The stabilisation power that is most likely to be appropriate for large complex institutions and groups is bail-in.
-The Bank will consider whether a bail-in strategy is appropriate for institutions and groups with total assets above $\pounds 1520$ billion- $\pounds 2530$ billion.
+4.8 The stabilisation power that is most likely to be appropriate for large complex institutions and groups is bail-in.
+The Bank will consider whether a bail-in strategy is appropriate for institutions and groups with total assets above £15 billion-£25 billion.
 The Bank's case-by-case assessment will depend on each institution's business model, scale and complexity.
-The Bank expects UK resolution entities subject to a bail-in strategy to ensure that their MREL resources are subordinated to operating liabilities, using structural subordination except in the case of building societies which may use contractual subordination or statutory subordination.19 Subordination of MREL resources reduces the risk of breaches of the 'no creditor worse off than in insolvency (NCWO)' safeguard in the event of a bail-in.
-Further detail is provided in Section 6.
+The Bank expects UK resolution entities subject to a bail-in strategy to ensure that their MREL resources are subordinated to operating liabilities, using structural Institutions with more than £40 billion in total assets should expect to be set a bail-in strategy.
+Only in exceptional circumstances (up to an amount to be determined by the Bank in each individual case and subject to review) might firms above £40 billion in total assets, with specialist business models that do not involve material maturity transformation or credit intermediation, continue to be set a transfer strategy with MREL set equal to minimum capital requirements.
+Other resolvability requirements, including those set out in the Bank's Statement of Policy on its approach to assessing resolvability, will apply.21